crlsedlt42/challenge_09_Node_README.Template.Generator/README.md

 ## Description

 As a junior webstack developer, I want to have a proficient workflow.
-By devloping an applicaiton that works in the local server, I can use node.js with an inquirer package to streamline creating a REAME.md for future projects.
+By devloping an applicaiton that works in the local server, I can use node.js with an inquirer package to streamline creating a README.md file for future projects.

 ## Table of Contents